wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.md

 -Update the hosts file to include your destination IPs of the ELk and webservers groups.

--Run the playbook, and navigate to http://20.120.14.143:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.120.14.143:5601/app/kibana to check that the installation worked as expected.

 Groups in the host file specify which machines to install file beat versus elk on.
 The group for File beat is webservers, the elk group is ELK.